 What to Make With Crochet Circles

 Anything you can imagine which is circular in shape!
+Some ideas are:

-- A circular Afghan rug.
+- A circular crochet blanket

-- Floor rugs with coarse yarn.
+- Floor rugs with coarse yarn

-- Bath mat with thick but soft, absorbent yarn.
+- Bath mat with thick but soft, absorbent yarn

-- Earrings with fine embroidery thread and a tiny crochet hook.
+- Earrings with fine embroidery thread and a tiny crochet hook

 - Appliqué circles or circular characters onto other items.
 You can make cute owls, cat faces, bunnies etc. with circles, just add on some ears!